De Giorgi-Nash-Moser theory for kinetic equations with nonlocal diffusions: Introduction

 \subsection{Some further developments}

-We believe our whole approach and new general independent results to be the starting point in order to attack several {\it open problems} related to nonlocal kinetic equations, as, e.~\!g., those listed below. $\bullet$ By replacing the linear diffusion class of fractional operators with nonlinear $p$-Laplacian-type operators, done in the parabolic setting in~\cite{Lia22,Lia24}.
+We believe our whole approach and new general independent results to be the starting point in order to attack several {\it open problems} related to nonlocal kinetic equations, as, e.~\!g., those listed below. $\bullet$ By replacing the linear diffusion class of fractional operators with nonlinear $p$-Laplacian-type operators, as done in the parabolic setting in~\cite{Lia22,Lia24}.
 The nonlinear growth~$p$ framework in those Gagliardo seminorms seems to be not so far from {that presented there} in the superquadratic case when $p>2$; the singular case when $1<p<2$ being trickier.
 However, several ``linear'' fractional techniques are not applicable; it is no accident that Harnack inequalities are still not available even in the space homogeneous counterpart; say, in the parabolic setting.
-Nevertheless, our estimates and the techniques employed in order to treat nonlinear fractional parabolic equations in~\cite{Lia22} might be a first outset for dealing with the fractional counterpart of nonlinear Kolmogorov-type operators.

-$\bullet$ In accordance with the spirit of related results, as for instance the Harnack inequalities in~\cite{AT19,DY24} and in~\cite{Jul15}, one could consider to attack the problem in~\eqref{problema} via a viscosity approach, in the same flavor of the Krylov-Safonov approach presented in~\cite{Sil06,DFP19} for general integro-differential equations.
+Nevertheless, our estimates and the techniques employed in order to treat nonlinear fractional parabolic equations in~\cite{Lia22} might be a first outset for dealing with the fractional counterpart of nonlinear Kolmogorov-type operators. {We also refer to~\cite{AP25} for an extension of the techniques employed in the present paper in case a nonlinear operator with quadratic grwoth is considered} $\bullet$ In accordance with the spirit of related results, as for instance the Harnack inequalities in~\cite{AT19,DY24} and in~\cite{Jul15}, one could consider to attack the problem in~\eqref{problema} via a viscosity approach, in the same flavor of the Krylov-Safonov approach presented in~\cite{Sil06,DFP19} for general integro-differential equations.
 This is however a difficult problem even for the case of local diffusion for general hypoelliptic equations in non-divergenge form.

-$\bullet$ Similar results can be expected for energy solutions to a family of kinetic equations strictly related to~\eqref{problema}, which arises from different physical models by replacing the drift with a more general term as~$\partial_t + {b}(v)\cdot \nabla_x$, including more general physical settings, as e.~\!g. considering possibly relativistic effects.
-Classical regularity theory has been developed in the local case in~\cite{Zhu21}; see also~\cite{APR21} for Harnack inequality and lower bound of the fundamental solution for the relativistic Fokker-Planck operator.
+$\bullet$ Similar results can be expected for energy solutions to a family of kinetic equations strictly related to~\eqref{problema}, which arises from different physical models by replacing the drift with a more general term as~$\partial_t + {b}(v)\cdot \nabla_x$, including possibly wider physical settings, as e.~\!g. considering possibly relativistic effects.
+Classical regularity theory has been developed in the local case in~\cite{Zhu21}